This section discusses the photographic aspects of the "Diarama" website and eBook as well as photography in general

 ...and those components assembled into a single unit

 One development that took me by surprise was the recent launch of the "Lytro" camera.
 This revolutionary concept uses plenoptic or light field photography and allows the user to select which parts of the image they want in focus after the photograph has been taken.
+In digital photography this is known as the Bokeh effect whereas in conventional film cameras it was known as shallow depth of field.
 This is achieved by locating additional micro lenses behind or in front of the main objective lens's focal plane.
 Sophisticated software processes the extra information and modifies the image as required.
 At present the resulting images are only relatively low resolution (approximately 1·3 megapixels) but the technology is still in its infancy and I shall be watching the development of this technology with great interest.
 Visit the interactive Lytro website and explore the features of these cameras for yourself.
 They will make you smile just as they made me smile.

 The unusual and revolutionary Lytro cameras